-The Annual Meeting of Stockholders of Checkpoint Therapeutics, Inc. will be held virtually on Monday, June 12, 2023 at 10:00 a.m., Eastern Time.
+The Annual Meeting of Stockholders of Checkpoint Therapeutics, Inc. will be held virtually on May 13, 2024 at 10:00 a.m., Eastern Time.
 At the meeting, stockholders will consider and act on the following items:

-- 1. Elect seven directors for a term of one year; - Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2023; - Approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase our authorized shares of common stock by 30,000,000 shares from 50,000,000 to 80,000,000; - 4.
-Approve an amendment to our Amended and Restated 2015 Incentive Plan, as amended, to increase the shares of common stock available for issuance thereunder by 3,000,000 shares from 3,000,000 to 6,000,000; and - Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.
+- 1. Elect seven directors for a term of one year; - Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2024; - 3.
+Approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase our authorized shares of common stock by 95,000,000 shares from 80,000,000 to 175,000,000; - Approve an amendment to our Amended and Restated 2015 Incentive Plan, as amended, to increase the shares of common stock available for issuance thereunder by 12,000,000 shares from 6,000,000 to 18,000,000; - 5.
+Approve, on an advisory basis, the compensation of our named executive officers; - Approve, on an advisory basis, the frequency of votes for the future stockholder advisory votes on the compensation of our named executive officers; and - Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.

-Only those stockholders of record as of the close of business on April 17, 2023 are entitled to vote at the Annual Meeting or any postponements or adjournments thereof.
-A complete list of stockholders entitled to vote at the Annual Meeting will be available for your inspection beginning June 1, 2023, at our offices located at 95 Sawyer Road, Suite 110, Waltham, MA 02453, between the hours of 10:00 a.m. and 5:00 p.m., Eastern Time, each business day.
+Only those stockholders of record as of the close of business on March 19, 2024 are entitled to vote at the Annual Meeting or any postponements or adjournments thereof.
+A complete list of stockholders entitled to vote at the Annual Meeting will be available for your inspection beginning May 1, 2024, at our offices located at 95 Sawyer Road, Suite 110, Waltham, MA 02453, between the hours of 10:00 a.m. and 5:00 p.m., Eastern Time, each business day.
 If we determine that a physical in-person inspection is not practicable, such list of stockholders may be made available electronically, upon request.
-A complete list of stockholders entitled to vote at the Annual Meeting will be available for review during the Annual Meeting by following the instructions posted at www.virtualshareholdermeeting.com/CKPT2023 and entering your 16-digit control number included with the Notice of Internet Availability or proxy card.
+A complete list of stockholders entitled to vote at the Annual Meeting will be available for review during the Annual Meeting by following the instructions posted at www.virtualshareholdermeeting.com/CKPT2024 and entering your 16-digit control number included with the Notice of Internet Availability or proxy card.